xx4h/hctl/README.md

 - Set volume on media players
 - List all Domains & Domain-Services
 - Completion for `bash`, `zsh`, `fish` and `powershell`, auto completing all capable devices
+- Add shortcuts/mappings for devices and media files
 - Control over short and long names
 - Fuzzy matching your devices so you can keep it short